codynova/tarot/readme.md

 ### Options

 Tarot has sensible defaults to encourage standardized architecture.
 However it is possible to tweak every aspect of the build process.

-You are only required to provide an `entries` object.
-However it is strongly encouraged to also pass the `argv` object so Tarot can differentiate between build environments.